afterdayzero/nmap_parser/README.md

 ## List of targets
 If you choose to scan a list of targets, you will be prompted to enter the name of the file containing the list of hosts.

-Enter the name of the file containing the list of hosts: hosts.txt The file should contain one host per line.
+Enter the name of the file containing the list of hosts: hosts.txt.
+The file should contain one host per line.

 ## Output
 The program will generate an HTML report in the report folder.
 The report will contain a summary section for each host, showing the number of open ports found, and a table with the details for each port.

-The report will be opened automatically in your default web browser.